Uganda March 27-April 5, 2023

 UGANDA – NORTH and EAST (Gulu, Jinja, Arua, Lira, Soroti)

-JINJA/NJERU located on Lake Victoria and at the source of the Nile.
+JINJA/NJERU is located on Lake Victoria and at the source of the Nile.
 Home to Nile Beer.

 The diorama gives several details about the Nile.
-It is the longest river in the world at 6695 kms with a flow of 300 million cubic metres, is formed by the White Nile, the Blue Nile (originates at Lake Tana in Ethiopia) and the Atbara River that contributes about 20% of the flow.
+It is the longest river in the world at 6695 km with a flow of 300 million cubic metres, is formed by the White Nile, the Blue Nile (originates at Lake Tana in Ethiopia) and the Atbara River which contributes about 20% of the flow.
 The White and Blue Nile join at Khartoum, Sudan.
 10,000KS

 Nile Reptile Park.
-This is actually called “Source of the Nile Mini-Zoo”.
-From the outside it is very underwhelming – a very small area in the middle of nowhere with a fence draped with tarps, but the entry fee of 10,000KS was well worth it.
+This is called “Source of the Nile Mini-Zoo”.
+From the outside it was very underwhelming – a very small area in the middle of nowhere with a fence draped with tarps, but the entry fee of 10,000KS was well worth it.

-The reptiles consist of 2 Egyptian cobras, a spectacular African cobra, 4 tortoises, a unhappy monitor lizard, a very unhappy looking large crocodile called “Carol”, and a tiny baby crocodile.
+The reptiles consist of 2 Egyptian cobras, a spectacular African cobra, 4 tortoises, an unhappy monitor lizard, a very unhappy-looking large crocodile called “Carol”, and a tiny baby crocodile.
 The mammals consist of a mongoose “Monty”, two red-tailed monkeys, a colobus monkey, a baby baboon “Babu”, and a donkey tied up outside the fence.
 There are two ostriches “James” and “Jenifa”.
 The cages were depressing.

 2•10•1869 – 30•1•1948